 Tech and agency work-life is conducive to reliance on mobile devices.
 Phones are allowed everywhere and used for everything.
-BYOD is believed to increase productivity, but is it helping more than it is hurting?
-This past summer at POSSIBLE, the intern team was tasked with generating awareness of unconscious mobile phone habits in the workplace, specifically in media and tech agencies.
+BYOD (Bring Your Own Device) is believed to increase productivity, but is it helping more than it is hurting?
+The POSSIBLE Seattle 2018 Summer intern team was tasked with generating awareness of unconscious mobile phone habits in the workplace, specifically in media and tech agencies.

 Our app miniMUM provides a competitive, fun and unexpected way to help reduce impulsive checking.
 On top of providing a solution to the problem, the media and content strategy interns were specifically was tasked with creating a scope and timeline for the three stages of our campaign.